sovit-123/receipt_ocr/README.md

 After setting up the data in the above structure:

 * Prepare the text annotation files using the annotation notebooks in `notebooks/annot_notebooks` directory.
 These generated text files will act as our ground truth to train the smaller VLMs.
 For example using, the `qwen2_5_vl_3b_ocr.ipynb` notebook will result all the annotations to be saved in `input/qwen2_5_vl_3b_annots` directory.
 You can modify this path in the notebook as well.
+You can also try using other VLMs for creating better annotations.
 * Then start the fine-tuning process by running the `notebooks/smol_vlm_sft_sroie.ipynb` notebook.
 * You can use the `notebooks/smolvlm_inference_ft.ipynb` to run inference using the trained adapters.

+## Trained Models

+* The trained adapters are available with this GitHub repository (`notebooks/trained_models` directory).
+* The fully fine-tuned models are available here.
+You can just switch the `model_id` in the inference notebooks or the inference script (`inference_scripts` directory).

 **Currently best performing annotation creation model: Qwen2.5-VL 3B:**

-* Training data CER compared to the case insensitive SROIE v2 box texts: 0.279
+* Training data CER compared to the case insensitive SROIE v2 box texts: **0.279**
-* Test data CER compared to the case insensitive SROIE v2 box texts: CER: 0.313
+* Test data CER compared to the case insensitive SROIE v2 box texts: CER: **0.313**

 ## Running Inference Script